 - (GBP 4,23 million) building new cruise tender berth (serving ship's tender boats)

 - Currently, cruise ships anchor in Douglas Bay and transfer their passengers via tenders.

-The Isle of Man has been inhabited since before 6500 BC.
+The island has been inhabited since before 6500 BC.
 In the 5th century started the Gaelic cultural influence and Manx language (branch of Gaelic languages) emerged.
-Edwin of Northumbria conquered the island in 627, together with most of Mercia.
-During the 9th century, the Kingdom of the Isles was established by Norsemen.
-The King of Norway, Magnus III, was also famous as King of Mann and the Isles between 1099-1103.
+Edwin of Northumbria conquered the island in 627 AD.
+During the 9th century, the "Kingdom of the Isles" was established by Norsemen.
+In the period 1099-11003, the King of Norway, Magnus III, was also known as "King of Mann and the Isles".

 Isle of Man cruise terminal

 Cruise ships to Isle of Man dock (anchor) at Douglas - port town and island's capital (largest town) located on the southeastern coast.
 Since 2017, Port Douglas offers more island excursions and services, including shipboard promo-marketing brochures and pre-arrival video materials.
 The number of passenger-welcoming volunteers and qualified tour guides was increased.